 Hospital Adoption Education Act

 HR1475.
 The bill’s purpose is “to direct the Secretary of Health and Human Services to develop and nationally disseminate accurate, relevant, and accessible resources to promote understanding about sensitivities regarding adoption in the health care industry.”
 Essentially, this bill would provide grant funding to “a health care-based education organization that focuses on adoption,” though adoption agencies and abortion providers are excluded from such grants.
-The focus is on It also requires creation of a committee of “adoption experts” to provide assistance but does not include adopted people in the list of individuals to be appointed to the committee.
+It also requires creation of a committee of “adoption experts” to provide assistance but does not include adopted people in the list of individuals to be appointed to the committee.
 The head of the National Center for Adoption supports the bill, stating in one release that “Health care workers often play a key role in helping individuals with an unintended pregnancy, yet too often these health care workers don’t know how to provide accurate, non-directive information about adoption.
 We’re grateful to Rep. Smucker and Rep. Davis for their leadership on this bipartisan effort to ensure that health care workers have the ability to support expectant parents to understand and make a decision about adoption.”
 The bill appropriates $5 million for implementation.

 Notes: Analysis by Gregory D. Luce.
 Current as of February 11, 2024.
 Bills previously introduced in the 117th Congress, from 2021 to 2023, are available here.